 In his Market Report 2018 Textile Exchange states that in 2016/17 out of 22,000,000 tons of cotton grown worldwide, 118,000 tons of organic cotton were produced - just 0.5 percent.

 Textile Exchange is a global not-for-profit association that is a leader in the sustainable fiber and materials industry.
-Through a strategic cooperation between Textile Exchange and the Textile Partnership, the international harmonization of fiber-related sustainability requirements and standards is to be promoted and the use of sustainable materials promoted.
+Through a strategic cooperation between Textile Exchange and the Textiles Partnership, the international harmonization of fiber-related sustainability requirements and standards is to be promoted and the use of sustainable materials promoted.